pankajganjale/ev_monitoring/README.md

 ## Home Page:-
 On this page, users can see only their data.
-Even car number and name also change according to login details.
+Even car number and name also changes according to login details.

 ![login Page](https://github.com/pankajganjale/ev_monitoring/blob/master/output_images/home.PNG?raw=true)